 UPDATE: The Call for Papers for our 2017 conference, to be held 22-22 February at the Embassy of Australia in Washington DC, is now available.
 The deadline for submissions is 11 November 2016.
 Click here for more information or download the call for papers here.

 ANZSANA is a multidisciplinary academic association founded in 1993 with the aim to deepen the understanding about Australia and New Zealand in North America.
-We hold annual meetings in February where members present papers across a range of disciplines from history, politics, society, literature, economics, and law.
+We hold annual meetings during the North American winter semester where members present papers across a range of disciplines from history, politics, society, literature, economics, and law.
 Our annual meetings bring together an international group of academics, journalists, and diplomats who share research and discuss issues germane to Australia, New Zealand, the Asian and Pacific region, and Canada and the United States.
 We encourage graduate student applications, and offer travel grants in the amount of $200 USD for graduate students whose submissions are accepted.

 ANZSANA enjoys close collaboration with the Center for Australian, New Zealand & Pacific Studies at Georgetown University and the Edward A. Clark Center for Australian and New Zealand Studies at the University of Texas at Austin.
 Our 2016 conference was held at Rollins College in Winter Park, Florida from February 4-6 (read the conference program here).
 The association has convened previously in Montreal, Cambridge (MA), Toronto, Austin, Washington (DC), Vancouver, Ottawa, and elsewhere.